mattvenn/esp8266/workshop/handout.md

 # Deep Sleep

 In deep sleep, the ESP can use 18uA or less.
+My breakout board uses more than that because of the regulator.

 GPIO16 needs to be connected to reset.
-My breakout board uses more than that because of the regulator.
+After the timeout, the chip resets itself by toggling GPIO16.

 ## Instructions